rigaya/QSVEnc/Build.en.md

 The environment variable for Intel OpenCL SDK "INTELOCLSDKROOT" should be set by the installer.

 The environment variable for Intel Metric Framework SDK is "INTEL_METRIC_FRAMEWORK_SDK".
-You will need to build Intel Metric Framework using cmake for Visual Studio 2015.
 As this library is only used for getting GPU/MFX usage, you might want to just disable this feature and skip building this library, by setting macro ENABLE_METRIC_FRAMEWORK to 0 in QSVPipeline/rgy_version.h.